edward-t-m/shamir/README.md

 # Proceed with build steps from here.
 See `INSTALL.md` for details.
 ```

-You can always find my GPG key signature at [MrJoy.com](http://MrJoy.com).
+Jon Frisby's GPG key signature is at [MrJoy.com](http://MrJoy.com).

 ## License

-This fork follows the same license as the original software:  The GPLv2.
-See
+This fork of ssss follows the same license as that ssss project: The GPLv2.
-LICENSE for more information.
+Items from keyphrase project follows the same license as keyprhase: Affero GPL